TNO/MIDS/docs/example.md

-# MIDS gets started example
+# MIDS getting started example

 We will look at a simple first example of the use of MIDS.